-Healthcare Administration Concentration
+Healthcare Administration

 The Healthcare Administration concentration is for those who aspire to become leaders and innovators in the healthcare industry.
 Students will study healthcare policy, health informatics, and finance trends to make informed and ethical decisions in the healthcare setting.
+The outcome of this concentration is to: Apply administration techniques that support operational effectiveness and efficiency in the healthcare setting.